Platform Modernization: Navigating the Build-to-Buy Continuum

-Amid increasing competition and shortened technology life cycles, businesses of all sizes are modernizing their IT platforms.
+Amid increasing competition and shortened technology life cycles, businesses of all sizes are modernizing their IT platforms and IT systems.
 Nearly two thirds of respondents to the 2018 Gartner CEO and Senior Business Executive Survey reported that “their organizations have a management initiative or transformational program in place to make their business more digital.”

 Accordingly, IT budgets increased by an average of 20 percent in 2019 to support platform modernization and other IT initiatives.
 This year’s Spiceworks report on the State of IT revealed that much of corporate spending will go toward replacing outdated infrastructure, cybersecurity systems, and supporting digital transformation initiatives.

-However, when IT leaders decide to modernize their company’s technology platforms, they soon realize the task isn’t going to be a quick fix.
+However, when IT leaders decide to modernize their company’s technology platforms and IT systems, they soon realize the task isn’t going to be a quick fix.
 For most, platform modernization efforts become more of a journey where no single off-the-shelf solution is the clear path.

 Evaluating technology decisions across a continuum of build-to-buy components allows you to take advantage of a packaged core, yet support the differentiated needs of your business, your customers and your employees with custom-built components in your digital transformation roadmap.